cloudfoundry/cf-for-k8s/docs/deploy.md

    ...
    ```

 1. Configure DNS on your IaaS provider to point the wildcard subdomain of your system domain and the wildcard subdomain of all apps domains to point to external IP of the Istio Ingress Gateway service.
-You can retrieve the external IP of this service by running
+You can retrieve the external IP of this service by running:

    ```console
    kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[*].ip}'